myparcelnl/woocommerce/README.md

         ```
     * By uploading a `.zip` file

-      This builds all assets and puts all necessary files into `woocommerce-myparcel.zip`.
+      This builds all assets and puts all necessary files into `woocommerce-myparcelbe.zip`.
 Upload this file to your WordPress website to install the plugin.
         ```shell script
         $ gulp zip
         ```